TodePond/Frogasaurus/README.md

 <img align="right" height="100" src="http://todepond.com/IMG/Frogasaurus@0.25x.png">

 # Frogasaurus
-Frogasaurus is a script for bundling a javascript library into a single file.<br>
+Frogasaurus is a script for bundling a standalone javascript library into a single file.<br>
 I made it because I wanted an easy way to make a library that can be used in any of these ways:
 * Imported with the `import` keyword.
 * Embedded with a `script` tag.